ryanfreckleton/gitlab-ce/doc/user/project/issues/index.md

 ![Issue board](img/issue_board.png)

-Issue boards are Kanban boards with columns that display issues based on their labels or assignees.
+Issue boards are Kanban boards with columns that display issues based on their labels or their assignees**[PREMIUM]**.
 They offer the flexibility to manage issues using highly customizable workflows.

 You can reorder issues within a column, or drag an issue to another column; its associated label or assignee will change to match that of the new column.
 The entire board can also be filtered to only include issues from a certain milestone or an overarching label.